 You can arrive at a later date than agreed.
 You will however, still be required to pay for the whole term of your stay as written in your agreement.

 Residences Orientation Week runs the week before DUSA's (Deakin University Student Association) O'Week.
 It's a great opportunity to learn about living on-campus and meet the people you'll be living with.
 You will be emailed more information about this prior to your check in date.

 A small number of Studio Apartments will be available in Geelong walking distance from the Geelong Waterfront Campus, however many students live on residence at the Geelong Waurn Ponds Campus and commute for their studies.

 The number of people you'll be living with on residence will depend on the type of accommodation you've chosen.
 Our shared unit sizes vary from 2 bedrooms up to 13 bedrooms in each unit.
 All students will have their own private bedroom.
 Our studio apartments are all single occupancy.
 Please contact Residences Reception if you require further information.

 No. While you will have your own bedroom, all shared units consist of males and females and you will share all other facilities in the unit, such as kitchen, lounge room and bathrooms.
 Also on Res are self-contained Studio Apartments.
 These are one occupant however there is still a mix of males and females in each building.

 Tap water is safe to drink in almost all parts of Victoria.
-Melbourne's tap water is especially known for being some of the highest quality, cleanest and best tasting drinking water in the world.
+Geelong's tap water is especially known for being some of the highest quality, cleanest and best tasting drinking water in the world.